Spatiotemporal Besov Priors for Bayesian Inverse Problems: Numerical Experiments

 \subsection{Simulation}

 First, we consider a simulated regression problem of a rising and shrinking 2d annulus:

-where $\delta(\cdot)$ is the Dirac function returning 1 when the condition ($\bx$ is inside the 2d annulus) is met and 0 otherwise.
+where $\delta(\cdot)$ is the Dirac function.
 The first column of Figure \ref{fig:simulation_MAP_whiten} plots this function at a few time points illustrating a 2d annulus forming and shrinking as time goes by.
-We simulate the data by discretizing the function $u(\bx, t)$ in \eqref{eq:sim_truth} on a $I=n_x\times n_y$ mesh (denoted as $\bX$) in the boxed spatial domain $\mX=[-1,1]^2$ over a grid of $J$ time points (denoted as $\bt$) in $\mT=(0,1]$, and adding some Gaussian noise with $\sigma_\eps=0.1$, i.e.
+We simulate the data by discretizing the function $u(\bx, t)$ in \eqref{eq:sim_truth} on an $I=n_x\times n_y$ mesh (denoted as $\bX$) in the boxed spatial domain $\mX=[-1,1]^2$ over a grid of $J$ time points (denoted as $\bt$) in $\mT=(0,1]$, and adding some Gaussian noise with $\sigma_\eps=0.1$, i.e., $\by_j = u(\bX, t_j) + \vect\eps_j, \quad \vect\eps_j\overset{iid}{\sim} \mN_I(0, \sigma^2_\eps \bI)$.
 The noisy spatiotemporal data are demonstrated in the second column of Figure \ref{fig:simulation_MAP_whiten}.
-Based on the observed data, the goal of this Bayesian inverse problem to recover the ground truth \eqref{eq:sim_truth} using STBP, STGP and time-uncorrelated priors.
+Based on the observed data, the goal of this Bayesian inverse problem is to recover the ground truth \eqref{eq:sim_truth} using STBP, STGP and time-uncorrelated priors.
+Here, to contrast the effect of series based priors, we also include a pure-Besov prior whose random function is represented in \eqref{eq:STBP_serexp} with Fourier basis.
 We use this example to numerically investigate the posterior contraction studied in Section \ref{sec:post_contr} as $n=I\wedge J\to \infty$.
-In particular, we will consider the problem with data observed at various spatiotemporal resolutions by combining $I=16\times 16, 32\times 32, 128\times 128, 256\times 256$ and $J=10, 20, 50, 100$ respectively.
+In particular, we will consider the problem with data observed at various spatiotemporal resolutions by considering combinations of $I=16\times 16, 32\times 32, 128\times 128, 256\times 256$ and $J=10, 20, 50, 100$, respectively.